tyras17/WorkoutPage/README.md

 # WorkoutPage
-Welcome to the Workout App repository!
+Welcome to the WeWorkout App repository!
 This simple and user-friendly fitness application is designed to help you stay motivated and achieve your fitness goals.
 Whether you are a fitness enthusiast or a beginner just getting started, this app will assist you in creating and tracking your workout routines effectively.

 ## Features